jjackson19862017/wbscms/readme.md

 Problem came from when I automatically uploaded all the files to the server, overwriting the server copy of .env

-Solution: - I restored my droplet as a new droplet and redownloaded the env file and uploaded it to the main laravel server.
+Solution: - I restored my droplet as a new droplet and downloaded the env file and uploaded it to the main laravel server.

+### Upgrading from Laravel 7 to 8

+From the upgrade, the "Models" folder was not present.

+Failed Solution: - I created another droplet, that had a LAMP server on it, I then installed Composer, Laravel, I also modified the apache2 folder for virtual hosts.
+However after an hour, it wouldn't load the laravel pages just showing the folder view in the browser.

+Solution: - Just after to work out the differences between what I have learnt and the older version.